 High Expectations Set

-With just two grade levels, Argyle Intermediate School is a close knit group of teachers and administrators, working together to ensure student success.
-Students at AIS use collaboration, creativity, communication and critical thinking in developing experiences and opportunities, challenging each student to higher levels.
+With just two grade levels, Argyle Intermediate School is a close-knit group of teachers and administrators, working together to ensure student success.
+Students at AIS use collaboration, creativity, communication, and critical thinking in developing experiences and opportunities, challenging each student to higher levels.
 Students can participate in several after school clubs including Drama Kids, Chess Club, Book Club, Pickleball, Girls on the Run, Robotics Club, and Archery.
-Students can also participate in safety patrol or flag team.
+Students can also participate in safety patrol or flag teams.
 4th grader attends Forest Glen Outdoor Camp each year while 5th grade explores various attractions in Waco and Georgetown based on science TEKS for their annual field trips.

 Elementary instruction in core subjects such as ELA, Reading, Math, Social Studies, and Science is just the start for pre-K through 3rd graders.
-As all students don't learn the same way, elementary teacher implement lessons in a variety of ways (whole group, small group, interactive, technology, kinesthetic, and active role play).
-In addition to traditional methods of teaching, students participate in re-enactments, science labs and projects.
-Classes are available in music, art, echnology, library research plus PE.
+As all students don't learn the same way, elementary teachers implement lessons in a variety of ways (whole group, small group, interactive, technology, kinesthetic, and active role play).
+In addition to traditional methods of teaching, students participate in re-enactments, science labs, and projects.
+Classes are available in music, art, technology, library research plus PE.
 Safety patrol, UIL competition, chess club, drama club, book club are among the many other opportunities offered.

 It Takes a Village

 Community and Parent Involvement